General Plan Amendment (GPA) Batching

 A: Yes, other cities and counties in the State use GPA Batching.
 Not only has the batching process been used by the County of San Diego in the past, it is also used elsewhere in the State, including the County of Riverside and the County of Sacramento.
 The City of Los Angeles will be updating 35 Community Plans within the next three years, and the City Council has discussed batching of GPAs for that effort.

-- Q: Are the batched projects privately initiated projects or publicly initiated projects?
+Q: Are the batched projects privately initiated projects or publicly

 A: Both privately initiated projects and publicly initiated projects can be batched together.
-For example in 2010, the Board considered two different batches; the first was on August 4, 2010 and the second on October 13, 2010.
-The Board considered and approved three GPAs in the August 4, 2010 batch that included two County initiated projects (Tiered Winery Ordinance and Density Bonus Ordinance), and one privately initiated project (Montecito Ranch).
+For example in 2010, the Board considered three different batches; the first was on May 17, 2010, the second on August 4, 2010 and the third on October 13, 2010.
+The Board considered and approved three GPAs in the August 4, 2010 batch that included two County-initiated projects (Tiered Winery Ordinance and Density Bonus Ordinance), and one privately initiated project (Montecito Ranch).
+In 2018, the Board considered and approved three GPAs in the July 25, 2018 batch that included three privately-initiated projects (Otay 250, Valiano, and Harmony Grove Village South).

 Each individual project must complete the review process prior to consideration by the Board, and each project has its own schedule for completion of the review process.
 The timeframes for the review process vary and depend on the project.
-The privately-initiated GPA projects being considered this year have been in the process between one and a half years to twelve years.
+The privately-initiated GPA projects that were considered in 2018 had been in process between approximately one and a half to five and a half years.
+The privately-initiated GPA projects that may be considered in 2020 have been in process between approximately one and a half to three and a half years.
 As the projects complete the review process, they advance to the Board only after the process is complete.
 In the event that multiple project schedules align, they can be considered for batching.

 A: Although the batching “bundles” multiple GPA projects into a single batch, each project is still processed and presented to the Planning Commission and Board separately.
 There is no limit defined in the California Government Code.